webboty/Dexter-Wiki/Kinematics.md

 <img src="https://github.com/JamesNewton/AdvancedRoboticsWithJavascript/blob/master/docs/Configurations.png?raw=true" width=317 height=327 align="right">

 For most points that Dexter can reach, there are multiple ways in which Dexter can get there.
 For example, This picture shows all the ways Dexter might get to the same point (on the sloped face of the grey cube).
 There is also a [(really big) version that shows them all separated](https://raw.githubusercontent.com/cfry/dde/master/doc/coor_images/Configurations.png). `config` helps you specify your preference as to how Dexter configures its joints to get to the indicated x, y, z.
 There are 3 independent boolean values to determining this configuration.
 They are:
 - **base-rotation** `right_arm`: LEFT or 0 means J1, the base joint has a _negative_ value, ie it is to the right if you are facing Dexters front.
 Looking down from the top at Dexter this would mean its rotated counter clockwise.
 The opposite direction is RIGHT, or 1 which is clockwise, to the left facing the robot.
+J1 configuration depends on the settings of the other joints and is complex to calculate.
 - **J3-position** `elbow_up`: Joint 3 can be thought of as Dexter's elbow.
 The elbow can be either UP i.e. away from the table or DOWN, closer to the table.
+So Positive angles of J3 are ELBOW UP or 1, and Negative angles of J3 are ELBOW DOWN or 0.
 - **J4 Position** `wrist_out`: Joint 4 / 5 can be thought of as Dexter's wrist.
 It can be pointing either IN, towards the base, or OUT, away from the base.
+J4 configuration depends on the settings of the other joints and is very complex to calculate.

 ### DDE
 In [DDE](DDE), we can `move_to(X, Y, Z, direction, config)` where